polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 In your web browser, navigate to [https://polkadot.js.org/apps/#/settings?rpc=ws://127.0.0.1:9945](https://polkadot.js.org/apps/#/settings?rpc=ws://127.0.0.1:9945).

-> Some Ad blockers (e.g. the built-in Shield in Brave browser) block the connection to a local node.
+> Some Ad blockers (e.g. the built-in Shield in Brave browser, pihole, browser extentions, etc.)
-> In case you have any Ad blockers in your browser, make sure to check them and turn them off if you have issues connecting to your local node.
+> block the connection to a local node.
+In case you have any Ad blockers in your browser, make
+> sure to check them and turn them off as needed if  you have issues connecting to your local node.
 > Also some browsers, notably Firefox, will not connect to a local node from a https website.
 > An easy work around is to try another browser, like Chromium.
 Alternatively you can
 > [host this interface locally](https://github.com/polkadot-js/apps#development).